A high-level Working Group mission will visit Tokyo on 29-30 June 2016 and meet senior Japanese government officials.

 This document contains a list of country contact points for Parties to the Anti-Bribery Convention.
 This list can be used to obtain information from the relevant authorities for the purposes of consultation, mutual legal assistance and extradition requests.

 14-16 June 2016, Paris: The OECD will host an International Anti-Corruption Conference organised by the French Ministry of Justice, and with the support of the World Bank and the United Kingdom.
 This conference will bring together representatives from anti-corruption authorities worldwide, responsible for investigating and prosecuting corruption.

 The OECD Business and Finance Scoreboard accompanies the OECD Business and Finance Outlook by providing a commented overview of selected indicators and data related to corporate performance, banking, capital markets, pensions and investments.

 One of the most basic legal principles is that crime should not pay.
 Yet this report shows that, in many jurisdictions with weak sanctions, foreign bribery may be an attractive investment.
 It shows, in particular, that a company would still be willing to "invest" in a foreign bribery scheme even if it knew in advance that it would be caught and fined at the end of the bribery scenario.

 The Working Group is responsible for monitoring the implementation and enforcement of the OECD Anti-Bribery Convention, the 2009 Anti-Bribery Recommendation and related instruments.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Austria.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Chile.